pygame-community/pygame-ce/docs/reST/ref/surface.rst

       **Notes**

-          .. note:: If the ``dest`` parameter is a ``Rect`` object, only its ``x`` and ``y`` coordinates are used, its will not affect the blit.
+          .. note:: If the ``dest`` parameter is a ``Rect`` object, only its ``x`` and ``y`` coordinates are used, its size will not affect the blit.

           .. note:: If the ``area`` ``Rect`` has negative position, the final blit position will be ``dest`` - ``area.topleft``.